-Do not start placing concrete if inclement weather is anticipated between the scheduled start time to the point where all of the concrete has achieved an initial set.
+Do not start placing concrete if inclement weather is anticipated at any time during the concrete pour up until the time of initial set.

-Carry a uniform quantity of concrete in front of the strike-off for its entire length.
+Carry a uniform quantity of concrete in front of the screed for its entire length.

 Place deck concrete between designed construction joints in one continuous operation and at a minimum rate of 25 cubic yards per hour.
 Place concrete curbs and rails in one continuous operation.